thallada/thallada/README.md

 ### Advent of Code

-I'm currently particpating in the [Advent of Code 2020](https://adventofcode.com/).
-I have also participated in 2019 and 2018.
+I'm currently particpating in the [Advent of Code 2021](https://adventofcode.com/).
+I have also participated in several past years.
 I commit my daily solutions to these repos:

 * [advent-of-code-2021](https://github.com/thallada/advent-of-code-2021) (Rust)
 * [advent-of-code-2020](https://github.com/thallada/advent-of-code-2020) (Rust)